Red Mill Farm

 Red Mill Farm is a historic farm complex and national historic district located at Colosse in Oswego County, New York.
-The district includes a number of contributing structures; the farmhouse, tool shop (ca. 1832), granary (ca. 1832), horse barn (ca. 1832), silo, garage, milkhouse, and windmill.
+The district includes a number of contributing structures; the farmhouse, tool shop (c.
+1832), granary (c.
+1832), horse barn (c.
+1832), silo, garage, milkhouse, and windmill.
 The farmhouse was built about 1832 and is a three bay, two story frame building.

 It was listed on the National Register of Historic Places in 1991.